OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:13

-The sons of Kenaz were:
+The sons of Kenaz included:

 > Othniel and Seraiah.
 > And the son of Othniel was Hathath.